StefanSchroeder/Gocal/README.md

 XML is overkill and JSON or CSV or one of the many configuration file libraries would have been more adequate.
 Perhaps you are right.
 The advantage of the XML package is, that I knew how to use it and also, the extensibility should I ever choose to allow more complex configuration.
-The defaultname is gocal.xml.
 Look at the sample file in the repository.
 Image can be a URL, which must start with http://

     <Gocal>